Boyne Navigation: Boat trips

 After the commercial feasibility of using the waterway for ferrying trade goods was made redundant with the advent of the train.
 The Boyne Navigation attracted tourists and tour boats to run trips on its waters.
 At least two tour boats were known to have operated on the navigation one by the name of Ros na Righ.
 One of these boats' journeys functioned by having a leading boat with an end, which dragged a boat behind it with its paying travellers.

 In the 21st century, tour boat activity has been reestablished on the Oldbridge section.
 One company offering trips is called Boyne Boats.
 They have been operating for about the last two years.
 Tourists are offered a trip through the history of the Boyne Valley, while paddling a traditional Irish boat (currach) called a naomhóg along the Boyne Navigation - Oldbridge section.
 This company has offered boat trips above Lock 2 and Lock 8 on the River Boyne, opposite Slane Castle.

-Boyne Greenway (officially called Boyneside Trail)
+Boyne Greenway

-A cycle track and walkway (known as the Boyne Greenway/ Boyneside Trail) has been developed along the Oldbridge section of the navigation.
-It runs between Pass (a townland on the exact border between Meath and Louth) to opposite the entrance of the Battle of the Boyne Centre.
+A cycle track and walkway, known as the Boyne Greenway or Boyneside Trail, has been developed along the Oldbridge section of the navigation.
+It runs from Dominic's Park in Drogheda to near the entrance to the Battle of the Boyne Visitor Centre in Oldbridge.